purisc-group/purisc-assembler/README.md

 -----
 Example:

 PROGRAM_MEM:
 //Program memory
 //C styled comments are ok
 //For literal memory locations use # before the number, anything else is considered a label
 top:    a0      a0      NEXT
         counter a0      NEXT
         one     neg      NEXT
         counter counter #12  //adfadsfasdf
 15:     a0      counter NEXT  /*324234234
 dfasdfasdfasdfasd*/
 12:     a0      a0      top

 DATA_MEM:
 /* Some initial values for data memory - the assembler will convert these to numerical addresses.
 You can specify a numerical label to tell the assembler to use that specific address for your value.*/
 zero:   #0
 one:    #1
 two:    #2
 four:   #4
 eight:  #8
 sixteen: #16
 a0:     #0
 a1:     #0
 a2:     #0
 a3:     #0
 counter:#0
 output: #0
 neg: #-1
-be: #0
-asd: #1